-James Matthew Clark is an American paleontologist specializing in the evolutionary relationships of dinosaurs, crocodilians, pterosaurs, and lepidosaurs.
+James Clark is an American paleontologist specializing in the evolutionary relationships of dinosaurs, crocodilians, pterosaurs, and lepidosaurs.
 His lab studies relationships between extinct groups and their living relatives, and the early evolution of these groups.

 James has worked on research expeditions across the United States, Mexico, Vietnam, Yemen, Venezuela, and South Africa.
 He is currently researching the Middle to Late Jurassic deposits of the Shishugou Formation in Xinjiang, China.